Ongoing Professional Learning

 Guiding Questions:

-What professional learning have we received on how to incorporate ideas about privilege, equity and justice into our lessons?
-Do we have opportunities to engage in discussion around these ideas and practices with our colleagues?
+What professional learning have we received on how to incorporate ideas about , , and into our lessons?
+How often do we engage in discussion around these ideas and practices with our colleagues?

 Exploring

-We receive little professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons.
+We receive little (around once per year) professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons.

 Growing

-We have some professional learning on how to incorporate ideas about privilege, equity and justice into our lessons.
+We receive some (about 3-4 times per year) professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons.

 Utilizing

-We have ongoing professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons.
+We receive ongoing (about 4+ times per year) professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons, with attention to why these topics matter.

 Transforming

-We have ongoing professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons and have ongoing discussions in our learning teams to share ideas and practices.
+We receive ongoing (about 4+ times per year) professional learning on how to incorporate ideas about privilege, equity, and justice into our lessons, with attention to why these topics matter, and we participate in ongoing discussions in our learning teams to share ideas and practices.

 Selected Rating: None